-In April 2017, we treated the first patient in the Phase 2b clinical trial of MDNA55 for the treatment rGB and we currently have nine clinical sites enrolling patients at centers of excellence across the United States.
-10 patients have been treated in the trial to date and we expect to complete enrolment in the study (43 patients) by the end of calendar 2017.
+In April 2017, we treated the first patient in the Phase 2b clinical trial of MDNA55 for the treatment rGBM and we currently have nine clinical sites enrolling patients at centers of excellence across the United States and one site in Europe.
+16 patients have been treated in the trial to date and we expect to complete enrolment in the study (52 patients) by the end of the first quarter of calendar 2018.